Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

 **Key Contributions**
 - We present the **DS Serve** framework to convert any text corpus into a high-performance, fully controllable in-house neural datastore, with a web interface and API endpoints.
-- Through this framework, we enable access to and controlled experiemtation on the largest publicly-deployed datastore, featuring 500B tokens and achieving ~1000 QPS.
+- Through this framework, we enable access to and controlled experiemtation on the largest publicly-deployed datastore, featuring 500B tokens and achieving **>1000 index-level QPS** with **DiskANN** integration and **~200+ end-to-end QPS**.
+- We demonstrate **DiskANN** as a scalable and more accurate alternative to FAISS, achieving **>1000 QPS** at the index level while maintaining competitive accuracy and manageable memory footprint (~200 GB RAM).
 - Furthermore, **DS Serve** contributes to practical applications including data attribution, training search agents, and advancing search methods.
 For more details please refer to the Application section below.

 ---